codeplaysoftware/syclacademy/Code_Exercises/Exercise_03_Scalar_Add/README.md

 ## Instructions

-1. Initialize 2 buffers to point to ints a, b
+1. Initialize 2 buffers to point to ints a, b.
-2. Use a `single_task` within a q.submit to multiply `a` by 2.
-3. Use another `single_task` within another q.submit to multiply `b` by 100.
-4. Use another `single_task` within another q.submit to add `a` and `b` together and store the value in `a`.
+2. Use another `single_task` within another q.submit to add `a` and `b` together and store the value in `a`.
-5. Allow the buffers to destruct and check that `a` contains the correct answer.
+3. Allow the buffers to destruct and check that `a` contains the correct answer.

 ## USM

 1. Allocate an int on device.
-2. Fill the int
+2. Fill the int.
 3. Memcpy the int back to host memory.
 4. Free the allocated int.